jasonm23/TDD-deck/PITCHME.md

 ---

-It has to make sense because your test describes your object.
+Your spec has to make sense!

+---

+(otherwise how can you pass it?)

 ---